-Your grip is the first link in the chain for every pulling movement.
-When it fails, everything fails.
-Deadlifts, rows, pull-ups, carries - all limited by how well you can hold on.
-Grip strength is also strongly correlated with overall health and longevity.
+Your grip is the connection point for every pulling movement.
+When it gives out, the set ends — regardless of how much your back or legs have left.
+Deadlifts, rows, pull-ups, and carries are all limited by how well you can hold on.

-Yet most people never specifically train their grip, hoping it develops passively.
-It does, to a point.
-But dedicated grip training unlocks new levels of pulling strength, forearm development, and functional capability that passive training can't match.
+Most people never specifically train their grip, and it develops passively to a point.
+But dedicated grip training can meaningfully improve pulling strength, forearm development, and functional capacity that passive work alone may not.

 The Four Types of Grip Strength